aws-samples/hpc-workshop-wrf/README.md

 ```
 Post install scripts are executed on each and every node of the cluster at boot time after all AWS Parallel cluster
 software packages are installed and before the node will become ready.
-In this workshop post install script will take care of setting up Master node downloading, compiling and installing
+In this workshop post install script will take care of setting up Head node downloading, compiling and installing
 all WRF related software components and configure Compute nodes in order to adjust linux limits to be able to cope
 with stack and memory requirements from WRF.